kimushun1101/typst-jp-conf-template/jaconf/lib.typ

     // Appendix -> 付録A.
     else if el != none and el.func() == heading {
       let sec-cnt = counter(heading).at(el.location())
-      if el.numbering != appendix-numbering {
+      if el.numbering != numbering-appendix {
         if el.depth == 1 {
           link(el.location(), [#sec-cnt.at(0)章])
         } else if el.depth == 2{